RV Ferry

 Alaska, BC, WA Ferries

-Maximum height: 13' (this accommodates all tides)
+- Maximum height: 13' (this restriction accommodates all tides)

-Maximum length: approximately 70'
+- Maximum length: approximately 70'

 Alaska Marine has 3 width categories

-Standard width: 8’5”; Wide: 8’6”- 8’11”; Extra Wide: over 9’
+- Standard width: 8'5"; Wide: 8'6"- 8'11"; Extra Wide: over 9'

-Overall length is the measurement from the front bumper to the back bumper.
-If travelling with a tow, it is the bumper to bumper connected length that determines the vehicle fare.
 On any ferry, it is often less expensive to disconnect a tow and make two separate bookings.

-BC Ferries imposes a flat fee for units wider than 8’6”
+BC Ferries imposes a flat fee for units wider than 8'6" or higher than 7'

-Propane Guidelines for RVs
+Propane Guidelines for RVs using the ferry systems

-Propane tanks must be turned off.
-Bottled gas containers will be sealed prior to boarding by terminal agents
+Bottled gas containers will be sealed prior to boarding by terminal agents.

 Pets

-Reservations: Alaska Marine Highway and BC ferries
+Reservations: Alaska Marine Highway ferries and BC ferries

 Alaska or BC ferry travel with an RV or Camper